/

 • Best Wine with Hard Cheese: Best Wine/Pairing for Any Cheese You can never go wrong with a full red such as our Midnight Archer or a more robust white such as Viognier with hard cheeses.

-• Midnight Archer: A rich red, this is a left-bank Bordeaux style blend of Cabernet Sauvignon, Cabernet Franc and Petit Verdot with dark fruits and a good level of tannin, the acidity needed to cut through the hard cheeses and satisfy its intensity.
+• Midnight Archer: A rich red, this is a left-bank Bordeaux style blend of Cabernet Sauvignon, Cabernet Franc, and Petit Verdot with dark fruits and a good level of tannin, the acidity needed to cut through the hard cheeses and satisfy its intensity.

 • Tasting Notes: Apricot, peach, waxy floral notes